 Ashby offered a reassuring perspective on the on-site visit.
 “We’re your peers.
 Treat it like talking to another department head, it’s the same situation.
 We’re just human beings,” he said.
 “We’re just trying to get as much information as we can to make educated decisions.
 We’re going to ask tough questions.
 It’s going to feel a little intense while it’s going on.
 But in the long run, everything will be fine.”

-Want more insight on accreditation?
-Download our Essential Guide to Faculty Qualifications
+Want more insight into the MSCHE accreditation process?
+Download our Essential Guide to MSCHE Accreditation.